driewe/yellowcake/content/posts/2020-04-20-growing-kale-in-texas.md

 2. Add 1 teaspoon of olive oil in 1 cup of water.
 3. Dip each leaf in the oil/water solution and then lay them 1 leaf deep on a cookie sheet or in a dehydrator.
 4. Add your favorite toppings.
 I like parmesan cheese and red pepper flakes.
-5. Bake in the oven at 350 degrees until crispy.
+5. Bake in the oven at 350 degrees until crispy (10-20 minutes).
 Eat while warm.
 They don't store well.